shabane/django_pastebin/readme.md

 and the last thing is that this site provide all the functions as API, so you can use API of the site to add a text, share, delete and view a text.

-site are avilable in persian and english, to use it in english in the django url change the template url from `template/per/` to `template`
+site are avilable in both persian and english, to use it in persion, in the django url change the template url to `template/per`

 ![pastebin](https://s4.uupload.ir/files/cmng_hnm6.jpg)